PandianAnand/ExoplanetDetection/README.md

 ## 🚀 Project Workflow

-The project is divided into three Jupyter notebooks, each representing a key stage of the machine learning pipeline:
+The project is divided into three google colab notebooks, each representing a key stage of the machine learning pipeline:

 1. **Section 1** – Data exploration and preprocessing
 2. **Section 2** – Feature engineering and model training